-Now that you’ve seen how early retirement planning can help you continue to live life on your own terms even after you’ve stopped earning, your next step is to start investing.
+Now that you’ve seen how early retirement planning can help you continue to live life on your own terms even after you’ve stopped earning, your next step is to start investing in a retirement plan.
 With the abundance of options available in the market, it can be difficult to zero in on the retirement plan for you.
-At HDFC Life, we provide retirement solutions to help you meet the high cost of living and rising inflation.
-Choose from our range of schemes to find the one that best suits your needs.
+At HDFC Life, we provide retirement plans to help you meet the high cost of living and rising inflation.
+Choose from our range of pension schemes to find the one that best suits your needs.

 A nominee is the person who would receive the sum assured or benefits in the eventuality of the policyholders' death. you may change your nominee or the percentage of nomination during the tenure of the retirement plan

 You have to submit the duly filled and signed Policy Servicing Request Form along with the original policy document at any HDFC Life branch.